10 Thrifty Ways to Save Money on Halloween

-Your best bet for saving on candy is to buy in bulk at warehouse retailers - like Costco, GFS, or Sam's Club.
+Your best bet for saving on candy is to buy in bulk at warehouse retailers like Costco, GFS, or Sam's Club.
 Opt for hard candies rather than chocolates, as they will always run quite a bit cheaper.
-If a warehouse retailer isn't an option for you, then check out dollar stores - many will offer name brand sweets at a lower price.
+If a warehouse retailer isn't an option for you, then check out dollar stores—many will offer name brand sweets at a lower price.
 If you're okay with procrastinating, wait until the day before or the day of Halloween, as retailers begin marking down their current holiday merchandise to start switching it out for the next.
-And as always, don't forget coupons!

 Related: Save Money on Halloween Candy

-Many community centers, churches, libraries, and more, offer free Halloween-themed events (like trunk or treats, storytimes, and craft activities) during the month of October, especially for the kiddos.
+Many community centers, churches, libraries, and more, offer free Halloween-themed events (like trunk or treats, story-times, and craft activities) during the month of October, especially for the kiddos.
+Several events in our area this year have been reworked to focus on social-distancing or to be more virtual to ensure both fun and safety!
+Also consider outdoor options like corn mazes, pumpkin patches, and area drive-in theaters.
 Find out what's happening in your area and take advantage of frightfully cheap fun.
 And don't forget about Fort Wayne's Fright Night!

 Visit Dollar + Thrift Stores

 Skip shopping at major retailers for things like decorations and add-ons to costumes as they tend to mark-up these items during the month of October.
 Dollar stores and thrift shops should be your first stop.
 Even better, stock up during their 50% off sales!